BurntCaramel/CollectedQL/README.md

-# Syrup: Simple APIs at the Edge
+# Syrup: Content management and processing at the Edge

-Store and work with content at the edge in a Cloudflare Worker.
+Store, present, and process content at the edge closest to your users with Cloudflare Workers.

 ## Features